Eco-friendly dentistry: Recycle

 Dental practices can recycle paper, cardboard, aluminum and plastics from plastic barriers and other water products contributing to sustainable environmentally friendly practices.
 Autoclave bags can be separated after opening and the paper and plastic recycled separately.

 To become more eco-friendly or environmentally friendly dental practices can purchase biodegradable products therefore allowing more waste associated with the running of the practice to be recycled.
 Shredding of paper documents and recycling shredded paper will contribute to sustainable practices.

+Rethink

+Across all dental practices, there can be certain waste practices or other areas that can be rethought for a better environmental impact.
+Starting this movement, small changes such as moving towards more digital files or using non-toxic cleaners rather than environmentally damaging products.